andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

-## Kill misconceptions:
-* Lots of people just think it's "names".
-* Near Enemy: And grasping the theory is easy, but putting it into practice is harder.
-* Domain experts don't know best
-* Ubiquitous language needn't be ubiquitous, nor does it have to give us clues
-* There is only one model (that there is only one of anything is a risky view in DDD)
-* There is a blessed team responsible for modelling and "the domain model"
-* The model doesn't need to be explicit in the code
-* The model doesn't need to change once you "find" it

-Also
-* Models have to be in UML (the real one is in the code).
+You're just trying to split your hard problem, into smaller problems, and trying to get as many people understanding and working on the problem as possible

 ---

-## It's in the frikkin' Blue book

-* All the (DDD) things!
-Also known
-* Are layers a bad thing?

-* Work with the teams
-* Work with the domain experts
-* Work with the code
-* Iterate
+## Our Constraints

+The scale - EVERYTHING was CQRS (EVERYTHING) and Microservices, plus it was being built by multiple teams in parallel, staffed from multiple partners.
+(Different roles thought in different ways - e.g. Devs, BAs, Data Architects, Software Architects, etc. Find something which ties all this together (-> DOMAIN VISION))

+The "domain" was co-owned (courts and prosecutor) The PROCESS spanned multiple organisations

+We were not allowed to "train" folks

+Things were already up and running - some ideas had already become entrenched

+Complex Architectural choices - devs getting drowned by them.
+It was almost always an impediment rather than a boost - We'll come back to this in the final section.
+For now, suffice it to say that it made the adoption of the DDD even harder

 ---

-### The "Blue Book" and the "Red Book"
+## Existing Failure Patterns

+Lots of people just think DDD is "just names"

+Grasping the theory is easy, but putting it into practice is harder - practice builds up pattern recognition, gut instincts and muscle memory

+Domain experts don't know best

+Ubiquitous language needn't be ubiquitous, nor does it have to give us clues

+There is only one model (that there is only one of anything is a risky view in DDD)

+There is a blessed team responsible for modelling and "the domain model"

+The model doesn't need to be explicit in the code

+The model doesn't need to change once you "find" it

+Models have to be in UML or some other "arhcitect-only" notation (the real one is in the code).

+Constant desire to "future-proof" - this is not the same as building on a supple model.

+Red Book and not the Blue Book

+Work with the teams, work with the domain experts, work with the code.
+Iterate

 ---

-You're just trying to split your hard problem, into smaller problems, and trying to get as many people understanding and working on the problem as possible
+## Our Challenges

+NOTE: LOTS OF THIS IS THE SOLUTION RATHER THAN THE CHALLENGE, BUT WE CAN PULL THAT DOWN TO LOWER SECTIONS LATER

+Discovering boundaries - this was a very process-intensive environment, where things (cases) seemed to pass through a lot of organisations and hands.

+Embrace change - a lot of people needed to let go of things, but without knowing excatly where we were going (trust the DDD)

+Cost - the cost of lots of people is enourmous, so prepare, define the problem statement, and get the right people but no more.
+(A lot of vague things will get thrown at you, and you will be invited to a lot of meetings as "the domain expert".
+SOME PROBLEMS WERE PHANTOM PROBLEMS - e.g. "simultaneous updates to a case" only occurs when you have one case to rule them all.)

+Finding the icebergs - how big / important is something?

 ---